Lab 4 - IR generation

 However, when you have completed the previous assignment, feel free to

-directory by a copy of the one from your
+replace the src/parser/ directory by a copy of the one from your

 previous assignment.
 This will be most satisfactory, as your code from